 An analysis instrument will be produced in order to determine the exchange limitations of the routes.
-The user only choose the arrival and departure port from action bars.
+The user only chooses the arrival and departure port from action bars.
+Parties will confirm the names of their ports.
 The instrument calculates the estimated arrival time and the possibility of the exchange.